Frequently Asked Questions

 Is this school bond really needed?

 The average age of CISD facilities is 27 years.
 Cleburne High School and the CHS Career Center opened in 1976.
-A lot has changed in education curriculum, standards and programs since that time.
+A lot has changed in education curriculum, standards, and programs since that time.
 The last addition to CHS was in 1998 when a new band hall and new library/media center were constructed.
 The campus is serving 500 more students than it was in 1988, and the number of Career/Technical Education (CTE) programs at CHS has expanded, with 1,400 students reporting to the Career/Technology Center daily.

-The content and number of vocational classes and programs at CHS has evolved dramatically over the past 25 years, reflecting the move toward career and technology in education, training and the achievement of industry-level certifications by the time of graduation.
+The content and number of vocational classes and programs at CHS have evolved dramatically over the past 25 years, reflecting the move toward career and technology in education, training and the achievement of industry-level certifications by the time of graduation.

-The implementation of House Bill 5 in 2014 has provided more flexibility in public education at the high school level, by enabling students to either pursue a traditional path into college or the transition into the workforce immediately following graduation, with skills to land above-entry positions.
-The District is partnering with community business and industry leaders to gain insight into the local job market, skill shortages and workforce needs, while also seeking opportunities for students.
+The implementation of House Bill 5 in 2014 has provided more flexibility in public education at the high school level, by enabling students to either pursue a traditional path into a college or the transition into the workforce immediately following graduation, with skills to land above-entry positions.
+The District is partnering with community business and industry leaders to gain insight into the local job market, skill shortages, and workforce needs, while also seeking opportunities for students.

 Cooke and Coleman Elementary Schools are educationally sound, with larger classrooms than those in our newer elementary schools.
 The bond would provide for renovations and upgrades at these campuses to address additional safety measures including security doors, more surveillance cameras, security door hardware for exterior classrooms and front entrance upgrades.
 At Coleman, the exterior access to the gym will be secured.
 Roofing and HVAC replacement projects at both campuses will also be completed.
 Repairs and replacements to floors and ceilings will be addressed; restrooms will be upgraded and electrical repairs and upgrades are included, along with additional outlets.
 Interior and exterior painting for the schools will complete the renovation.